-Kelly successfully submitted her PhD thesis at University of New South Wales, Australia, from where she moved to work for children’s media and social outreach organisations in Boston, USA.
-She returned to Australia in 2019 to take up the position of Policy and Advocacy Manager at Youth Action, NSW..
+Kelly successfully submitted her PhD thesis at University of New South Wales, Australia, in 2016 before moving to work for children’s education and social outreach organisations in Boston, USA.
+She returned to Australia in 2019 to take up the position of Policy and Advocacy Manager at Youth Action, NSW.
 Her work and research for the past eight years has focused on the use of participatory media for social justice and development education.
 Her doctoral study explores the intersections of childhood, participatory media and international development.
 Kelly’s research in The Dorothy Project focussed on a meta-level international analysis of the migrant child, by exploring children’s own constructions of self, place and community through participatory video in Australia and Timor-Leste.

 Royds, K. (2015).
 Listening to learn: children’s experiences of participatory video for global education in Australia and Timor-Leste.
 Media International Australia Incorporating Culture and Policy, (154), 67–7.

 Postgraduate researcher: Lina TaoEmail: firstname.lastname@example.org

 Lina Tao completed an MA by research ‘Media representation of internal migrant children in China between 1990 and 2012’ from the University of New South Wale as her contribution to The Dorothy Project.
 She has since returned to Beijing where she has worked in Education policy for the UK and New Zealand embassies.
 She continues to collaborate with Donald on reaching out to other child media researchers in China.
 Her project interrogated the ways in which internal migrant children have been represented in the Chinese media, with a particular focus on the vibrant new media and the shifting media/power relation in contemporary China.
 Following the completion of a Bachelor’s degree at the School of Journalism and Communication of Peking University in 2004, she worked as a full-time journalist and film critic in Beijing, China.
 In 2008-2012, she was employed as a researcher and policy analyst at China Policy, an international independent think-tank.
 She was selected as a delegate to the 2013 Australia China Youth Dialogue and a fellow of Foundation for Australian Studies in China.

 She currently works at the New Zealand Embassy in Beijing.

 Postgraduate researcher: Zhenhui Yan